algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 So I buy the tool but I still can't make anything better than the dumb chair I used to make before  I had the hammer.

 Eh?
 Where's the 4 poster bed?
-Where's the world famous recognition of my talent?
+Where's the fame and the world's recognition of my talent?

 Time goes by, the hammer rusts, and in my old age I regret, "If only I had _this other tool_, I would have been the best carpenter in the world."